 What to do if you think you have COVID-19 (Coronavirus)

-Due to the continuing COVID-19 outbreak, if you have a fever (100.4 degrees or over), and/or symptoms of a respiratory illness such as a cough or difficulty breathing, please call your AnMed Health primary care provider or use AnMed Health E-Visits so we can determine the best option of care for you.
+Due to the continuing COVID-19 outbreak, if you have tested positive for COVID-19, been exposed to someone with COVID-19 or have symptoms of fever (over 100.4), cough or shortness of breath, please call your AnMed Health primary care provider or use AnMed Health E-Visits so we can determine the best option of care for you.

 • If you think you may be at risk for COVID-19, please do not go to a doctor’s office without calling first.